HeinoPortfolio/MS_Comp_Sci/3 Data Visualization/Lab Files/Module_1/README.md

 This directory will hold the files that were created during lecture and during the practice labs.

 # Competencies
-Compentencies and objectives completed in Module 1:
+Competencies and objectives completed in Module 1:
 - Introduction to data visualization
 - Understanding R data types
 - Create R objects